-Tiffany Sunday is an American writer, poet, lyricist, and best-selling author.
-She has written poetry and nonfiction books that include Proper Grey Areas, Insatiable Consumption of Being, How Dyslexics Will Rule the Future, Dyslexia’s Competitive Edge, and You Posted What!?.
+Tiffany Sunday is a poet and author of five books: Proper Grey Areas, Insatiable Consumption of Being, How Dyslexics Will Rule the Future, Dyslexia’s Competitive Edge, and You Posted What!?

 She is internationally known for her 2015 TEDx Talk Dyslexia 2.0: The Gift of Innovation and Entrepreneurial Mind and frequently quoted passage from Dyslexia’s Competitive Edge.

-She has appeared as a guest on CNN, WFAA-ABC, NBC5, KRLD, and quoted in Forbes, USA Today, and Dallas Morning News, Restaurant News, AccuWeather, and more.
-In addition to book writing, Tiffany is an avid runner who enjoys the beach and spending time outdoors.
+Tiffany has appeared as a guest on CNN, WFAA-ABC, NBC5, KRLD, and quoted in Forbes, USA Today, The Dallas Morning News, Restaurant News, Austin-American Statesmen, Democrat & Chronicle, AccuWeather, and more.

 She started her career as a brand and marketing strategist.
 She held an executive position for two years at an investor-funded startup and later worked for several small businesses.
 She holds a Master of Business Administration in Marketing and Strategy from Southern Methodist University and a Bachelor of Arts in Communication from Texas A & M University.

 Tiffany is an avid runner and library supporter.
 She savors spending time outside, on the beach or in the mountains, taking road trips with her son, and writing, of course!